aragon/aragon-wiki/docs/meetings/community/write-ups/cm06/john.md

 ### John - (New!)
 Community Lead

 #### New website copy
-Worked on writing the initial new copy of the new website, reviewed and edited in collaboration with Luis and Tatu on refining the copy.
+Reviewed and edited in collaboration with Luis and Tatu on refining the copy.

 #### Aragon Meetup in Helsinki
 Attended the meetup with Luis and Tatu.
 Helped welcome people, serve food and drink, pass out Aragon swag.